 One solution to this problem is to name multiple people as beneficiaries, or to have a “back-up” beneficiary in the will—in case the first person passes away.

 It is critical to avoid these common estate planning mistakes, so that loved ones will not have to deal with the consequences after the person passes away.
 Experienced estate planning attorneys can help with this process and make sure common mistakes are not being made.

 Contact a Houston Estate Planning Attorney

 If you or a loved one is worried that your estate plan may inadvertently leave assets to the wrong person, reach out to the Texas estate planning attorneys at McCulloch & Miller, PLLC.
 B By meeting with one of our attorneys and reviewing your estate plan with us, we can ensure that you avoid any estate planning errors, which can also help to reduce stress about the future.
 And we are here to also help individuals who do not yet have an estate plan in place but are interested in beginning this process.
-To schedule a free, initial consultation and to speak with one of our attorneys, give us a call today at 713-333-8900.
+To schedule a consultation and to speak with one of our attorneys, give us a call today at 713-333-8900.